Glacier National Park Canada: An Ultimate Guide for Visitors

 This location has historic significance, and by camping here, you can get a sense of what it was like for climbers back in the day (without the strenuous hike in).

-7. Visit during wildflower season (July–August) for alpine blooms.
+7. Visit during the alpine wildflower season.

 These meadows explode with wildflowers of all colors, creating a painter’s palette of views that make you feel as though you’re wandering in a postcard.